Information about the Utah State Legislature Internship

 Credit will only be granted to students who are officially accepted on the Utah State Legislature Internship program through the BYU Political Science Internship Director.
 Students who volunteer to work with a member of the legislature and have not been accepted for the official program may not receive academic credit.

 The legislature provides a stipend of $2,775 for participating students.
 Interns receive half the stipend midway through the legislative session and the balance after the session has ended.
-Any scholarships, grants or other financial aid students normally receive can be used for this program.

 Important Application Information